hashicorp/terraform/website/source/docs/providers/aws/r/kinesis_stream.html.markdown

 Amazon has guidlines for specifying the Stream size that should be referenced when creating a Kinesis stream.
 See [Amazon Kinesis Streams][2] for more.
 * `retention_period` - (Optional) Length of time data records are accessible after they are added to the stream.
 The maximum value of a stream's retention period is 168 hours.
 Minimum value is 24.
 Default is 24.
+* `shard_level_metrics` - (Optional) A list of shard-level CloudWatch metrics which can be enabled for the stream.
+See [Monitoring with CloudWatch][3] for more.
+Note that the value ALL should not be used; instead you should provide an explicit list of metrics you wish to enable.
 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ## Attributes Reference